Australian Post Entry Quarantine Facilities

-- Animals must be collected by you as detailed on the import permit or by your authorised agent.
+- Animals must be collected by the person named as importer on the import permit or their authorised agent.

-- The post entry quarantine facility must be notified of authorised agent’s details prior to eligible release date.
-Photo identification will be requested at the time of collection.
+- You must notify staff at the post entry quarantine facility of your authorised agent’s details before the eligible release date.
+Photo identification must be provided at the time of collection.

 - The person in charge of the animal is responsible for the collection and removal of the animal transport crate from the PEQ facility.
 Forfeiture of the animal transport crate to the Department may incur additional fees for disposal.

 Your animal cannot stay beyond their eligible release date.
 If you cannot collect your animal on the release date, you must make alternate arrangements for their pickup, boarding and care.
 A pet transport agency can assist.
 Find out more about animal transport companies from the International Pet and Animal Transport Association (IPATA).